cvanea/PAID/README.md

 PAID is an open-source voice design partner that helps you think through and visualize your product design ideas as you discuss them.

+This is a python implementation of a hackathon project!
+It may still be janky but it's getting there.

 ## Features

 - **Voice Conversations**: Discuss your design ideas naturally through voice
 - **Intelligent Questions**: Get prompted with thoughtful questions to refine your design
-- **Real-time Visualization**: See your user flows visualized as Mermaid diagrams
+- **Real-time Visualization**: See your spec in a streamlit front end
-- **Design Documentation**: Auto-generated documentation of your design decisions
+- **Design Documentation**: Auto-generated documentation of your design decisions that can be downloaded as an md file

 ## Architecture